 Creamy colors also work, as long as they have a beige base to stop the yellow undertone from looking, well, too yellow.

 Even if you usually prefer cool tones like grays and blues, there are versions of these paint colors that will work – grays with a taupe or brown undertone or blue greens.

-I do not recommend painting your entire room white with the thought that it’s high LRV will instantly make the space brighter.
+I do not recommend going with white paint colors with the thought that it’s high LRV will instantly make the space brighter.

 Yes, it may be brighter but more than likely in cold northern light, it will look dingy and cold.
 Not exactly the look or feeling we want.

-I have compiled some of my absolute favorite paint shades from Sherwin Williams to help you make the most of your space and really inject some warmth and light into your north facing room.
+I have compiled some of the absolute best paint colors from Sherwin Williams to help you make the most of your space and really inject some warmth and light into your north facing room.

 Grays and Greiges